SAP-samples/abap-cheat-sheets/27_Exceptions.md

 "the content of msg shows the specified example text, and includes "the specified parameters.

+"After MESSAGE, a message type is specified (which is not of relevance in ABAP for Cloud "Development).
+These types can be the following: A, E, I, S, W, or X. See the ABAP Keyword "Documentation for information.
+For example, E representing an error message.
+"The character is followed by the message number.
+The message class name is directly "specified within a pair of parentheses.
 MESSAGE e001(zdemo_abap_messages) INTO DATA(msg).
 "msg: An error occured (Nr.
 001)